-All poster abstracts relating to conference topics will be reviewed with the understanding that the provided presenter is a current ICP member and the abstract was submitted prior to the June 14, 2019 deadline.
+All poster abstracts relating to conference topics will be reviewed with the understanding that the abstract was submitted prior to the June 14, 2019 deadline.
 All abstracts must be submitted via the conference website (Call for Papers).
-All approved posters will be posted to conference website on June 17, 2019.
+All approved posters will be posted to conference website after June 19, 2019.

 Mailed, emailed or faxed abstracts will not be accepted.
 Presenters are solely responsible for submission and of their abstracts and ensure they have subsequently receive an ICP confirmation of their submission.

 Please keep your abstracts to 350 words or less.
 All selected oral abstracts will be published in our Conference Program Book.
 Authors of abstracts are encouraged to publish their research in a peer-reviewed prosthodontic journal.